Bicycle messenger: Media

-Messengers have been used in fiction media as symbols of urban living, and have been the subject of novels, memoirs, feature films, television series, comic-books, and sociological studies.
+Messengers have been used in fiction media as symbols of urban living, and have been the subject of novels, memoirs, feature films, television series, comic books, and sociological studies.
 Mexican artist José Guadalupe Posada created a popular icon of a marijuana-smoking bicycle courier everyman in his 19th-century engravings.

 The 1986 film Quicksilver featuring a bicycle messenger, is an early expression of the mythology of the messenger as a daredevil stunt rider.
 Star Kevin Bacon rides a racing bike, a fixed gear bike and a trick bike with 1:1 gear ratio and zero-rake forks, to perform the stunts in the film.
 The 2000–2002 television series Dark Angel had the main character Max Guevara, played by Jessica Alba, as a bicycle messenger at a courier service named Jam Pony.
 The show took place in a post-apocalyptic Seattle where motorized transportation was costly and therefore couriers were more prevalent and bicycle messengers were seen as a prominent position.
 The 2012 film Premium Rush, starring Joseph Gordon-Levitt, is also set in the world of bike messengers.
-In the TV show Suits, Patrick J. Adams often has flashback scenes to the previous job as a bike messenger.
+In the TV show Suits, Patrick J. Adams often has flashback scenes to his previous job as a bike messenger.
 The main character of the game inFAMOUS is also a bike messenger who possesses amazing skills in parkour and urban exploration.

 News media have made portrayals of messengers ranging from innocuous urban libertines to reckless, cliquish nihilists.
 The latter portrayal is often sparked by local incidents involving bike messengers in collisions with other road-users or run-ins with authority figures.
 These incidents also occasionally lead to proposals for, and dispute over, new ordinances and regulations on messengers and messengering.